 aws configure --profile lc-objstore

 After running this command, you'll be prompted to provide the access-key and secret-key provided to you with your object storage account.
 Below is an example of the prompts you'll see.
-The values my-access-key and my-secret-key should be replaced with your information, and you can simply hit Enter to pass the prompts for "Default region name" and "Default output format":
+The values "my-access-key" and "my-secret-key" should be replaced with your information, and you can simply hit Enter to pass the prompts for "Default region name" and "Default output format":

-After completing the above, update your profile to use a locally customized certificate bundle by running
+After completing the above, update your profile to use a locally customized certificate bundle by running:

 aws configure --profile lc-objstore set ca_bundle /etc/pki/tls/cert.pem